Monterey Jack Cheese vs Pecorino Romano Cheese

 Country of Origin

-Monterey Jack Cheese comes from United States.
+Monterey Jack Cheese comes from Mexico and United States.
 Pecorino Romano Cheese originated from Italy.

 Certification